List of unproduced 20th Century Fox projects based on Marvel Comics

 This is a list of unmade and unreleased projects based on Marvel Comics produced by 20th Century Fox.
-Fox formerly held the film production rights to the X-Men, the Fantastic Four, Daredevil, Elektra and Deadpool.
+Fox formerly held the film production rights to Nick Fury, the X-Men, the Fantastic Four, Daredevil, Elektra and Deadpool.
 Between 2000 and 2020, multiple films and television series were produced as part of the X-Men film series, in addition to a Daredevil and Elektra film (2003–05), two Deadpool films (2016–18) and three Fantastic Four films (2005–07; 2015).